MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/infoprotect-tutorial-step5.md

     Click **Send** in your email message.

 Now you’ve sent your protected document, you’re ready to ask your recipients to wait for it to arrive and then open it.
-But don’t close Word, because we’ll use it again in our final step to track the shared document.
+But don’t close Word, because we’ll use it again in our final procedure to track the shared document.

 ## Ask your recipients to open the emailed document